asd123www/nanoGPTJAX/README.md

 ## Lab1 Overview

-In this lab, we will become familiar with large language model (LLM) training and the infrastructure we will use in the upcoming labs.
+In this lab, you will become familiar with large language model (LLM) training and the framework we will use in the upcoming labs.
 In particular, we will profile the training process of a GPT-2 style language model on a single accelerator, with the focus on its compute characteristics and memory footprint.
 Understanding the compute and memory behavior of LLM training will help you understand the key challenges of scaling LLMs, and will motivate the systems techniques we discuss in class as well as in later labs.
-Lab 1 also covers some core concepts and prepares you for the following labs.
+Lab 1 also covers some key concepts and prepares you for the following labs.

 We will build our training pipeline in JAX, a Python library that supports automatic differentiation for machine learning and provides efficient scaling through just-in-time (JIT) compilation.
 To improve training throughput, we will use a TPU accelerator, an application-specific integrated circuit (ASIC) developed by Google for efficient neural network computation.
 The model we study is a GPT-2-style model, which includes many of the key components used in modern LLMs, such as Transformer blocks with self-attention.